Aliases for CISH Gene

 CISH (Cytokine Inducible SH2-Containing Protein) is a Protein Coding gene.
-Diseases associated with CISH include bacteremia and placental insufficiency.
-Among its related pathways are TGF-Beta Pathway and Kit Receptor Signaling Pathway.
+Diseases associated with CISH include bacteremia and breast secretory carcinoma.
+Among its related pathways are Immune System and TGF-Beta Pathway.
+GO annotations related to this gene include protein kinase inhibitor activity.
 An important paralog of this gene is SOCS2.

 UniProtKB/Swiss-Prot for CISH Gene

 SOCS family proteins form part of a classical negative feedback system that regulates cytokine signal transduction.
 CIS is involved in the negative regulation of cytokines that signal through the JAK-STAT5 pathway such as erythropoietin, prolactin and interleukin 3 (IL3) receptor.
 Inhibits STAT5 trans-activation by suppressing its tyrosine phosphorylation.
 May be a substrate-recognition component of a SCF-like ECS (Elongin BC-CUL2/5-SOCS-box protein) E3 ubiquitin-protein ligase complex which mediates the ubiquitination and subsequent proteasomal degradation of target proteins (By similarity).